locusrobotics/realsense2_gz_description/gz_camera_macros/README.md

 ## Triggering RGB camera

 Gazebo offers a triggered based RGB camera that can be enabled by passing `triggered="true"` to the Gazebo description xacro.
-Currently this feature does not appear to not work with the RGBD sensor, but will hopefully be added soon.
+Currently this feature does not work with the RGBD sensor in Gazebo, but will hopefully be added soon.
 Switching the camera to only `trigger` when requested allows developers to better control the computation load required by each sensor.
 Note triggering on some hardware plarforms is not available.